PuPy-Python/mentorship-app/doc/contribute.md

 # Contributing
-Guidelines and expecations for contributing to this open source project.
+Guidelines and expectations for contributing to this open source project.

 ## Git Hygiene